USS Mahan (DDG-72): Service history

 USS Mahans SRA ended on 29 February 2012, which was immediately followed by a light-off assessment and sea trials.
 The ship went through four Continuous Maintenance Availabilities (CMAVs) in April, June, September, and November.
 Following a command investigation, 13 Mahan sailors were awarded non-judicial punishment for illegal drug use during a captain's mast on 4 April 2012.
 On 10 April 2012, Mahan hosted a retired Chief Sonar Technician.
 In June and July, Mahan hosted midshipmen from the United States Naval Academy and Naval Reserve Officer Training Corps as part of Cortramid.
 In October, Mahan was evaluated by the Board of Inspection and Survey as part of a regularly scheduled inspection.
 Not only was Mahan the first ship to successfully demonstrate Ballistic Missile Defense during the inspection, the ship also achieved the highest score for a destroyer in several years.
 Later in October, Mahan was the host ship for the United States Naval Academy Homecoming Weekend in Annapolis, Maryland.
 The ship completed Independent Deployer Certification Exercise (IDCERTEX) in December in preparation for her upcoming deployment.

 USS Mahan held a memorial ceremony on 6 December 2013, in honor of the 69th anniversary of the Battle of Ormoc Bay in which USS Mahan (DD-364) lost six crewmembers.
 On 10 January 2014, three USS Mahan (DDG-72) sailors traveled to Waynesburg, Pennsylvania, to present a flag to a veteran of USS Mahan (DD-364) who was unable to make the December ceremony.

 USS Mahan visited New Orleans, Louisiana, during the 2014 Mardi Gras celebration.

 A shooting occurred on the ship just before midnight on 24 March 2014, while the ship was pier-side at Naval Station Norfolk in Norfolk, Virginia.
 Master-At-Arms Second Class Mark Mayo who was on duty as the Chief of the Guard, dove in front of the ship's Petty Officer of the Watch to shield her from the gunman.
 For his actions, he was awarded the Navy and Marine Corps Medal.
 Mayo was killed and the civilian suspect was shot and killed by Naval Security Forces.
 The civilian armed himself by wrestling the weapon free from a Norfolk Naval Station Guard.

+On 18 February 2026, it was reported to be joining the United States military buildup in the Middle East during the United States–Iran crisis as part of the carrier strike group.

+Following her return from combat operations in Operation Epic Fury along with USS Gerald R. Ford to Naval Station Norfolk, U.S. Secretary of Defense Pete Hegseth, had awarded USS Gerald R. Ford and Mahan with the Presidential Unit Citation.